martinklepsch/boot-absolute/README.md

 links in your HTML will break your application when you're using the Javascript `History` API.
-Also you cannot serve your `index.html` under another path than `/`, which you might want to do if you want to prerender things on the server. **Therefore it's useful to use absolute paths in HTML files.**
+Also you cannot serve your `index.html` under another path than `/`, which you might want to do if you want to prerender things on the server. **In these situations it's useful to use absolute paths in HTML files.**

 This task allows you to do this while staying compatible to